Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Structured base of the whole `quick reference` page.
 - Written documentation for `navigation` in quick reference.
 - Linked to `quick_reference.html` from all page's header.

+## 20161219

+- Added code to `quick reference` from all modules.
+Codepens not done yet.